InformedPowerPlatform/license-assignment-accelerator/README.md

 To set up a **License assignment**, the easiest place to do this is on the **License Contract Line** form.

-* Open the **License Contract Line** form for the row you wish to add a new assignment for.
+* Navigate to and edit the **License Contract Line** row that you wish to add a new assignment for.
 * Click the **+ New License Assignment** button in the Assignments sub-grid on this form.
 This should open a quick create form.
 * Select the Assignee name from the list of available assignees. **Cost Center** should be selected for that assignee if they have a default set.
-You can always override the Cost Center assignment if needed.
+  * Note: You can always override the Cost Center assignment if needed.
 * Optionally select the Date of this assignment for reference.
-* Click **Save and Close** to save the assignment.
+* Click **Save and Close** to save the assignment, or **Save and New** to create another assignment for the same contract line.

 ## Requests